How To Improve Customer Retention Rate On Your Website

 5. Web push notifications: your go-to tool for customer retention and engagement

 Being widely used in mobile applications, push notification capabilities were missing from the web until quite recently.
 Back in April 2015, with Google Chrome version 42 release, this function became available for everyone.

 Web push notifications are clickable messages sent by a website to its subscribers in real time.
-Due to their multi-channel approach, notifications are push on desktop, mobile and on tab, thus reaching out to all the users.
+Due to their multi-channel approach, notifications are pushed on desktop, mobile and on the tab, thus reaching out to all the users.

 If used properly, web push notifications can be a powerful marketing and sales tool.
 It comes in handy when implementing any of the above-listed strategies for user retention and engagement.